 There’s a lot to keep track of when trying to determine final treatment costs.
 Some contributing factors are less obvious, and learning about these potential costs (or savings!) ahead of time can help you save as much as possible.

-If you’re located in a city with a high cost of living, your dentist or orthodontist will likely pay more in rent, utilities, etc. To offset those expenses, they may charge more for their treatments.
-This is why, many times, treatment is more expensive in large cities and some suburbs than in rural areas.
+If you live in a city with a high cost of living, your dentist or orthodontist will likely pay more in rent, utilities, etc. To offset those expenses, they may charge more for their treatments.
+That’s why, many times, treatment is more expensive in large cities and some suburbs than in rural areas.

 Choosing at-home clear aligners will likely save you money wherever you live, but especially if you’re in extremely expensive cities like New York City or San Francisco.